tvanantwerp/tomvanantwerp.com/packages/astro/src/content/essays/potato-diet.md

 ---
-title: "I Ate Nothing but Potatoes for a Week"
+title: 'I Ate Nothing but Potatoes for a Week'
-description: "After reading about people losing weight on an all-potato—the exact opposite of the keto diet I knew and loved—I wanted to try it myself."
+description: 'After reading about people losing weight on an all-potato—the exact opposite of the keto diet I knew and loved—I wanted to try it myself.'
 date: 2022-07-17
 emoji: 🥔
 tags:
   - Essays
   - Health
   - Diet
-layout: layouts/writing.liquid
 image: img/2022-07-17-potato-smiley.jpg
 ---